-- Ensure the message is encrypted by typing [encrypt] somewhere in the subject line (See illustration below).
+- To encrypt the email, you will need to type [encrypt] anywhere in the subject line (See illustration below).

-- By typing [encrypt] in the subject line, special software called Barracuda will automatically recognize the email and know to store it on the server in a secure location while just sending the recipient a link from which they can open and view the message or download it if they choose to do so.
+- By typing [encrypt] in the subject line, our email spam filter called Barracuda will automatically recognize the email and store it on the server in a secure location.
+Barracuda will then send the recipient a link from which they can open and view the message or download it if they choose to do so.

 - Click Send to send your email.

 - Delete the sent message from your mailbox's Sent folder.
 This will prevent the sensitive data from being in your mailbox, so this is a critical step.

 Below is an example of what the non-University recipient will see:

 NOTE: When the recipient clicks on the link to read the message, if it is their first time receiving a message sent via this method, they may have to follow onscreen instructions to register an email and password before being able to access the message.
 Once registered, the recipient should be able to access the message, including any attachments using a web browser window.

 For more information on data security at the University of Michigan, please reference the following links: